tjgalvin/glass_image/README.md

 - `glass_vis2ms`: Converts a `miriad` visbility file to a measurement set
 - `glass_image`: Uses `wsclean` for imaging and `casa` for self-calibration.
 It is driven by a yaml file that outlines imaging and self-calibration parameters used over rounds
 - `glass_pbimage`: Primary beam correct an image using `miriad` and produce a corresponding wight map for use in co-adding in other programs, i.e. swarp
+- `glass_cleanmask`: Create a clean mask for a pointing, extracted from a large clean mask image.
+The intention is that a region will be co-added to give optimal sensitivity, then a 'signal' image will be created.
+The creation of this signal map and the corresponding thresholding is not currently performed by this code.

 These tools are made available as callable programs once the `glass_image` has been installed.